Shooz2017/hello-world/README.md

 Hi people

-I'm guy trying to learn coding.
+I'm a guy trying to learn coding.